Eswar-guggilam/TSO-ISPF/README.md

             2. `C * 'DDD'` (replace all with "ddd")
     - Equivalent to `C ALL DD DDD`.
 * **Retp (History):**
-    - Shows ISPF command history for easy reuse.
+    - It shows the ISPF command history for easy reuse.
     - Type `RETP` in the command field.
 * **History Shortcut:**
     - Press `SHIFT+F12` repeatedly to cycle through previous commands.